When communicating the need for process in the practice of design, what can be learned from the approach of an NBA

 While that sounds good in theory, in sports, short-term losses feel like long-term losses, and after the first two seasons led by Hinkie, the team had reached an all-time low.
 So why did Philadelphia stand behind the new method?

 They had trust in the process.

 Despite the 76ers having the worst record in the NBA.
 Despite Hinkie being eventually fired (technically he resigned).
 Philly stuck it out.
 They understood that time would bring long-term success (the 76ers are now considered a top-three team in the Eastern Conference), and it is time that we are here to talk about.

-Our culture is obsessed with the idea of moving quickly, and the speed we try to bring to most endeavors appears to be the new normal.
+Our culture in the west is seemingly obsessed with the idea of moving quickly, and the speed we try to bring to most endeavors appears to be the new normal.
 We all seem to be in one, massive hurry.
 But should we be?
 Specifically, in the practice of design, can quality creative work be achieved when the primary motivator is "Let's get it done ASAP" rather than "Let's take the time to make this great?"
 Is it possible to arrive at a lasting creative solution in a rush?

 When approached about a new project, we're often asked: "How long will this take?"
 It's a logical question.
 Creative teams approach new projects in different ways and tend to answer this question differently based on their size and capabilities.
 Moreover, it's natural to want to confirm the proposal with the shortest timeline to arrive at a finished product quickly.